Common Sink Problems & Solutions

 Note, while chemical cleaners are sometimes effective, use them carefully and they should only be used when a slow draining sink is experienced.
 If the sink is not draining, do not use a chemical drain solution.
 The reason being, if it does not work you will have a sink filled with water and harmful chemicals.

-How to Solve Simple Kitchen Sink Plumping Issues
+How to Unclog a Kitchen or Bathroom Sink

 For business or homeowners that have the tools, time, and aptitude solving simple sink plumbing problems is possible.
 Follow these steps to effectively clean out sink traps and clear the kitchen sink of plumbing problems.